 i.e. $\mathrm{var}\, \wt\beta_{lk}=2^l$ where the variances increase with the resolution $l$.

-The Bayesian CART prior, on the other hand, starts {\em from outside} the tree by assigning $\wt\b_\cT\sim\mathcal{N}(0,g_nI_{|\mT_{ext}|})$ for some $g_n>0$ (given $\cT$), ultimately setting the bottom node variances equal.
-This translates into the following ``$g$-prior" on the {\em internal} wavelet coefficients through \eqref{onetoone}. \begin{definition} Let $\mT\in\mathbb{T}$ with a pinball matrix $A_\mT$ and denote with $\b_\mT$ the internal wavelet coefficients.
+The Bayesian CART prior \cite{cart1,cart2}, on the other hand, starts {\em from outside} the tree by assigning $\wt\b_\cT\sim\mathcal{N}(0,g_nI_{|\mT_{ext}|})$ for some $g_n>0$, ultimately setting the bottom node variances equal.
+This translates into the following `$g$-prior' on the {\em internal} wavelet coefficients through the duality \eqref{onetoone}. \begin{definition} Let $\mT\in\mathbb{T}$ with a pinball matrix $A_\mT$ and denote with $\b_\mT$ the internal wavelet coefficients.
 We define the {\em g-prior} for trees as

 \end{definition} Note that, except for very special cases (e.g. flat trees) $A_\mT' A_\mT$ is in general not diagonal, unlike $A_\mT A_\mT'$.
-This means that the correlation structure induced by the Bayesian CART prior on internal wavelet coefficients is non-trivial, although $A_\mT' A_\mT$ admits some partial sparsity {(we characterize basic properties of the pinball matrix in Section \ref{ap:sec_pinball} in the Appendix).} Also, comparison with \eqref{eq:lemma1} suggests possible choices of $g_n$: the independent wavelet prior makes variances of external coefficients increase as $2^l\le 2^{L_{max}}\asymp n$, which suggests setting $g_n=n$ to cover (``undersmooth") all possible variance configurations.
-This choice, as well as others, is considered in our results below.
+This means that the correlation structure induced by the Bayesian CART prior on internal wavelet coefficients is non-trivial, although $A_\mT' A_\mT$ admits some partial sparsity. {We characterize basic properties of the pinball matrix in Section \ref{ap:sec_pinball} in the Supplement.} For example, Proposition \ref{prop:eigenspectrum} shows that matrices $A_\mT'A_\mT$ and $A_\mT A_\mT'$ have the same eigenspectrum consisting of values $2^l$ where $l$ corresponds to the depth of the bottom nodes.
+This means that the $g$-prior variances (diagonal elements of $g_n(A_\mT'A_\mT)^{-1}$) are lower-bounded by the minimal eigenvalue of $g_n(A_\mT'A_\mT)^{-1}$ which equals $g_n2^{-l}$ (where $l$ is the depth of the deepest external node) which is lower-bounded by $g_n/n$.
+Since the traditional wavelet prior assumes variance $1$, the choice $g_n=n$ matches the lower bound $1$ by undersmoothing all possible variance combinations.
+While other choices could be potentially used (see \cite{fernandez,kass_wasserman,foster_george} in the context of linear regression), we will consider $g_n=n$ in our results below.

-We regard \eqref{eq33} as the ``$g$-prior for trees" due to its apparent similarity to $g$-priors for linear regression coefficients \citep{zellner}.
-The $g$-prior has been shown to have many favorable properties in terms of invariance or predictive matching \citep{bayarri, barbieri}.
-Here, we explore the benefits of the $g$-type correlation structure in the context of structured wavelet shrinkage where each ``model" is defined by a tree topology.
+We regard \eqref{eq33} as the `$g$-prior for trees' due to its apparent similarity to $g$-priors for linear regression coefficients \cite{zellner}.
+The $g$-prior has been shown to have many favorable properties in terms of invariance or predictive matching \cite{bayarri, barbieri}.
+Here, we explore the benefits of the $g$-type correlation structure in the context of structured wavelet shrinkage where each `model' is defined by a tree topology.
 The correlation structure \eqref{eq33} makes this prior very different from any other prior studied in the context of wavelet shrinkage.